codex-team/codex/docs/development.md

 # Development Guide

-Here is a few steps to run your own local copy of CodeX's site.
+Here is a few steps to run your local copy of a CodeX's site.

 Make sure that you have installed [Docker](https://docs.docker.com/install/) and [docker-compose](https://docs.docker.com/compose/).

-# 1. Clone this repository.
+## 1. Clone this repository.

 ```shell
 git clone https://github.com/codex-team/codex
 cd codex
 ```

-2. In the repository's root build and run Docker containers.
+## 2. In the repository's root build and run Docker containers.

 ```shell
 docker-compose build
 docker-compose up
 ```

-3. Run composer in PHP container and install all dependencies.
+## 3. Run composer in PHP container and install all dependencies.

 ```shell
 docker exec -i codex_php_1 composer install
 ```

-4. Create `.env` config file in a subfolder `www` and fill up params.
+## 4. Create `.env` config file in a subfolder `www` and fill up params.

 You can copy env file skeleton from sample file `codex/www/.env.sample`.